wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.3.6 - Released on 28 February 2024 =
+* Refund Woocommerce Shipping on Refund Process.
+* Compatibility with the latest WP (6.4.3) and WC (8.6.1) Update

 = 4.3.5 - Released on 17 January 2024 =
 * New : Latest WP(6.4.2) and WC(8.5.1) Compatibility